-Participants most frequently use nicotine (24.79%, n=29).
-Fourteen percent (13.68%, n=16) of the participants use methamphetamine.
-Twelve percent (11.97%, n=14) use alcohol and/or marijuana.
-The rate of use for heroin and opioids is eight percent (7.69%, n=9).
-Three percent (2.56%, n=3) use benzodiazepines and/or barbiturates.
+Findings in this study generally reflected those of people who are homeless in North Carolina.
+Participants in Waynesville most frequently use nicotine (24.79%, n=29).
+Fourteen percent (13.68%, n=16) of the participants use methamphetamine, compared to less than one percent of North Carolina's general population (USDHHS, 2017).
+Twelve percent (11.97%, n=14) use alcohol and/or marijuana, while approximately twenty-six percent of the state's general population reports doing so.
+National estimates of alcohol use among people who are homeless report a use rate of thirty-eight percent (National Coalition For The Homeless, 2017).
+The rate of use for heroin and opioids is eight percent (7.69%, n=9) among study participants, compared to less than one percent of North Carolina's general population.
+Three percent (2.56%, n=3) of study participants use benzodiazepines and/or barbiturates.
 Less than two percent (1.71%, n=2) of participants use hallucinogens and less than one percent (.85%, n=1) use cocaine/crack and/or herbal stimulants.
 Of those participants who use substances, a combination of methamphetamine, alcohol, marijuana, heroin, and opioids was often indicated.
 Fourteen percent (13.68%, n=16) of participants do not use any substances.